doors-of-perspective/NOTES2025/2025/notes/grammar.Hard.md

 15.
 **guided**
 The first verb form is an introductory participle.
 In other words, sliding is a description of ski instructor.
-You know it doesn’t function as a verb because it doesn’t follow a con- junction such as while, after, before, or a similar word.
+You know it doesn’t function as a verb because it doesn’t follow a conjunction such as while, after, before, or a similar word.
 The action verb that pairs with ski instructor is guided, the only verb in this sentence.

 </details>